NormanDunbar/QLWikiConverter/QLWikiConverter.rst

     cd Images
     wget -i /path/to/wget_list.txt

-When completed, there should be a whole lot of images in the ``Images`` directory.
+When completed, there should be a number of images - around 600 - in the ``Images`` directory.
 In testing, I've had a few problems as I'm at work and the proxy server filters out a lot of files, leaving me with a lot of JPEG image files (``*.jpg``) containing a 2 by 1 white pixel in GIF format!
 Coincidentally, I get a similar image for a lot of the Wiki pages when I attempt to open the image URL directly from my browser, so it's definitely a work problem!

 How it Works